 (Anniversary installation around the Hraschina meteorite © NHM Wien, A. Schumacher)

-Since May 26th 2021 marks the 270th anniversary of that fateful day in Hraschina, the museum has put up a small temporary installation in honour of the event.
-This includes two drawings from 1751 that depict accounts of the incident.
+May 26th 2021 marked the 270th anniversary of that fateful day in Hraschina, so the museum put up a small temporary installation in honour of the event.
+This included two drawings from 1751 that depict accounts of the incident.

 Address: Burgring 7, 1010 Vienna